 Who would listen, where are people that are interested in what I am saying?
 That is no problem today.
 10 years ago, the reference for a designer on how good his work is, was limited to his small circle of designer friends and the annual cocky incestuous ADC event.
 I know what I’m talking about, I actually won some cheesy ADC trophies myself.
 Nowadays we can go out there with our stuff, we can check out other people’s work, can connect with the most amazing colleagues, can learn daily from the best in the world.
 As much crap as we have out there, on the long term the Internet will raise the average quality level of our work.
 Nowadays, due to the Internet one competes with and learns from the best of the best.

-You got to come in colors.
+Conclusion: You have to come in colors

 I planned to post a comprehensive list of my typographic favorites yesterday, but then I got caught up in some old world negativity.
 Sorry about that.
 My point today is that we should take the Greeks as an example and build a webculture on the paradigm of old Athens.

 Study without end, learn from dialogue, enjoy it, never be afraid of language and knowledge.
 Oh, and I almost forgot: Don’t bore people.
 Don’t be afraid to be “too common”.
 Socrates used shoemakers midwives and carpenters to illustrate his thoughts.
 The old greeks were funny, sexy and extremely colorful:

 […] it’s ironic that when we think of ancient Greece we picture austere white marble, when in fact the Greeks led such colorful lives.
 Thanks to computer graphics that “rebuild” ruined temples and amphitheaters in vivid shades of red, blue, yellow, and gold, the viewer can get a glimpse of these glorious structures as the Greeks knew them.